datahub-project/datahub/docs/rfc/active/business_glossary/README.md

 urn:li:businessTerm:(<<namespace>>,<<name>>)
 ```

-A Dataset Field URN(DatasetFieldUrn will be like below (this is being added as part of another RFC)
+A Dataset Field URN(DatasetFieldUrn will be like below (this is being added as part of field-level-lineage [RFC](https://github.com/linkedin/datahub/pull/1841))
 ```
 urn:li:datasetField:(<datasetUrn>,<fieldPath>)
 ```